-Of course we had to include a beach in the things to do in Batam list.
+Of course we had to include a beach in the list of things to do in Batam.
 Nongsa Beach is one of the best beaches around Batam.
-The beach is a nice place to enjoy sunset dinners, spas, and has a quieter feel compared to the rest of the island.
+The beach is a nice place to enjoy sunset dinners and spas, and has a quieter feel compared to the rest of the island.
 It’s a nice place to get some downtime if you feel like you need it.

 If you’re a night owl and prefer to be up and about at night, you won’t have a shortage of places to go to in Batam!
 The Nagoya Entertainment District, or NED as expats in the area call it, is full of pubs, bars and nightclubs.
 Drinks are cheap compared to Singapore and you can get cocktails for less than $5.

-There are seven golf courses on Batam that includes Batam Hills Golf Resort, Padang Golf Sukajadi, Indah Puri Golf Resort, Southlinks Golf and Country Club, Tamarin Santana Golf Club, Tering Bay Golf and Country Club, and the Palm Springs Golf and Beach Resort.
-Each of the seven courses are maintained international standards and have amenities such as bars and restaurants.
+There are seven golf courses on Batam.
+These are Batam Hills Golf Resort, Padang Golf Sukajadi, Indah Puri Golf Resort, Southlinks Golf and Country Club, Tamarin Santana Golf Club, Tering Bay Golf and Country Club, and the Palm Springs Golf and Beach Resort.
+Each of the seven courses are maintained to international standards and have amenities such as bars and restaurants.
 Sukajadi is probably the best course around Batam.

 If you want to try something a bit different you can visit Penyengat Island.
 The island is small.
 You can circle it in about two hours.
 But with so much history – there’s a mosque (Masjid Kuning) that was strengthened with eggshells – and a lot of friendly locals, you might want to find spare some time to tick this off your things to do in Batam list.

 Abang Island is a popular spot with divers.
 The island is famous for its underwater coral gardens and is regularly referred to as offering the best dive spots around Batam.
 If you enjoy diving and snorkeling you should definitely visit.
-The best time to visit the island for diving is between April to August when the waves are smaller and the current is calmer.
+The best time to visit the island for diving is between April and August, when the waves are smaller and the current is calmer.